eduards-v/machine-learning-project/README.md

 How service learn from images?

 Tensorflow library is a tool to drive service learning components.
 Tensorflow developers implemented for us complex mathematical functions required for programs to be able to learn from data we feeding it with.
+To build app faster, I will use Keras library built on top of Tensorflow.
+It provides convenient way to create neural network model for training and testing image sets.

 ## Flask Quick Start